Why have we seen so few cross-class, multiracial movements in the United States? Class culture differences are one answer.

 - Create an organizational culture that is fully welcoming and respectful of all class backgrounds;

 - Amplify the voices of working-class and poor activists to build stronger cross-class alliances.

-Specialized Workshops: Class Action has developed 7 highly tailored popular education workshop modules drawn from the insights of Betsy Leondar-Wright’s new book, Missing Class: Strengthening Social Movement Groups by Seeing Class Cultures.
+Class Action has developed 7 highly tailored popular education workshop modules drawn from the insights of Betsy Leondar-Wright’s new book, Missing Class: Strengthening Social Movement Groups by Seeing Class Cultures.

 1. Class identities – How do our class backgrounds and other identities affect our work for social justice?

 2. Where is everybody? – Recruiting new people by drawing on the recruitment methods used by different classes

 3. Persuading the public – Messaging that works by incorporating class-diverse speech styles